Russia–Syria relations: Other economic sectors

 Russian firms in 2011 had a substantial presence in Syria's infrastructure, energy, and tourism industries.
 Stroitransgaz, a natural gas facility construction company, has the largest Russian operation in Syria.
 In 2010, it was involved in projects worth $1.1 billion and had a staff of 80 Russians working in Syria.
 Stroitransgaz is building a natural gas processing plant 200 kilometers east of Homs in the Raqqa region and is involved in technical support for the construction of the Arab Gas Pipeline.
 Tatneft is the most significant Russian energy firm in Syria.
 The company began in 2010 through a joint venture with the Syrian national oil company to pump Syrian oil and it planned to spend $12 million on exploratory wells near the Iraqi border.
 Other firms with large business interests in Syria include steel pipe manufacturer TMK, gas producer ITERA, and national carrier Aeroflot.

 Trade relations

-In recent years, Russia has emerged as a vital supplier of essential commodities to Syria, including wheat, which is crucial for Syria's food security, and steel, pivotal for reconstruction efforts.
-The export basket also includes a variety of industrial goods, pharmaceutical products, and technology.

-Syria's exports to Russia traditionally include agricultural products, textiles, and minerals.
-These exports are vital for Syria's economy, providing essential revenue streams and supporting the livelihoods of those involved in the agricultural and mining sectors.
-The trade dynamics between the two countries reflect a synergistic relationship that benefits both economies.

 In 2025, Russia increasingly supported Syria’s economy, such as through printing the Syrian pound under a multi-million dollar contract following European sanctions on Syria.

-On 14 February 2025, it was reported that the new Syrian government through the Syrian Central Bank received an huge amount of Syrian pounds from the Russian government via Damascus International Airport.
+On 14 February 2025, it was reported that the new Syrian government through the Syrian Central Bank received a massive amount of Syrian pounds from the Russian government via Damascus International Airport.

 On 6 March 2025, it was reported that Russia shipped Syrian pounds in cash to Syria via Damascus International Airport.